 The Umbra Institute is continually seeking to diversify its curriculum and offer new and exciting courses.
 Requests for teaching positions from qualified instructors are welcomed, and applicants are encouraged to submit new course proposals they feel would enrich and enhance the Umbra curriculum.
 Professors from U.S. colleges and universities on sabbatical, or extended leave, or those interested in teaching a course with students from their home institution are encouraged to apply, as well as qualified instructors in or near Perugia.

-First, fill out this form with your information and a curriculum vitae with references.
+First, complete the teaching application form with your information and a curriculum vitae with references.
 Indicate the semesters you are available and, if applicable, indicate the course(s) you would like to teach and/or course proposal(s) you feel are consistent with the Umbra program.
-Click here for the teaching application form.
+If you would like to propose a new or additional course, complete the course proposal form.

-NOTE: Please do not contact Arcadia University, the Universita’ per Stranieri di Perugia, or any other Umbra affiliate in regards to employment at the Umbra Institute.
+NOTE: Please contact us directly.
+Do not contact our partner institutions, Arcadia University, the Università per Stranieri di Perugia, the Università degli Studi di Perugia or any other Umbra affiliate in regard to employment at the Umbra Institute.
 Instead, simply follow the instructions above.

 We look forward to working with you to ensure that the Umbra Institute continues to offer exciting, challenging, and innovative learning opportunities to its students!